landportal/landbook-importers/FAOSTAT_Importer/README.rst

 * It turns that intermediate objects in objects of the common model.

 It looks that the file that contains the entire database has a name that does not depend on dates, so it could be possible that in the next time that the importer need to execute the Download url may not change.
-If it does, the new URL must be specified in "zip_url", in the configuration.ini file.
+If it does, the new URL must be specified in "zip_url", in the configuration-XXXX.ini file.

 The importer expects an URL pointing to a zip that contains a single CSV file.